 Access: This is an online course.
-You will need to have access to a computer.
+You must have access to a computer.
 If you do not have access to a computer off campus, there are computers located in the Palmer Memorial Library that may be used by students.
 It is best if you have high speed internet access.
-If you have Dial-up, it may be difficult to download videos and other materials.
+If you have dial-up, it may be difficult to download videos and other materials.